janelia-flyem/buildem/README.md

 This build system could be improved in a number of ways, not all of which adhere to the goal of a simple, easily-specified build process.

 * Add cross-platform support where needed, particularly for Mac.
 This is left to individual developers to make changes for their projects.
 Hopefully, we will accumulate these across modules and temper them with our conventions for naming.
+* Add CPack-based installation package support.
+* Add some utility commands to force re-download and re-installation of chosen buildem modules.
 * Require a python build from source and use that for templating/patching *or* switch to a platform-independent patch/template system built into CMake.
 The latter seems to have ugly regexes instead using simple patches from diff?
 * Improve triggers so download, patch, configure, and compilation times are decreased.
 There are some dependency issues that cause recompilation when it's not needed.
 Need to track these down to prevent unnecessary compile time.
 * Less likely -- Allow run-time specification of different component versions.
 This would require reorganization of the target build directory so each component version would have its own build directory.
 Scripts could then modify environment variables like `LD_LIBRARY_PATH` to select chosen versions.
 While helpful during debugging builds and considering new component versions, we don't want to lose the simplicity of having a tagged build repo represent a known working version of all software dependencies.
 If we do add this feature, we could look to the conventions and directory structure of Mac OS X Frameworks, which bundle multiple versions of a library in one directory tree then use symlinks to specify the current version.